 Step two of the goodwill impairment analysis measures the impairment charge by allocating the reporting unit's fair value to all of the assets and liabilities of the reporting unit in a hypothetical analysis that calculates the implied fair value of goodwill in the same manner as if the reporting unit was being acquired in a business combination.
 This allocation process was performed only for the purpose of measuring the goodwill impairment, and not to adjust the carrying values of the recognized tangible assets and liabilities.
-Indefinite-lived intangibles, like trademarks were adjusted as a result of fair value being lower than their respective carrying value.
 Any excess of the carrying value of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill is recorded as an impairment loss.
 Based on our analysis, the implied fair value of goodwill was lower than the carrying value of the goodwill for the Purcell and Quallion/ABSL US reporting units in the Americas operating segment.
 We recorded a non-cash charge of \$20.3 million related to goodwill impairment in the Americas and EMEA operating segments and \$3.6 million related to impairment of indefinite-lived trademarks in the Americas.
 The combined charges resulted in a tax benefit of \$3.2 million, for a net charge of \$20.7 million.